-- Minors must be accompanied by a parent or caregiver at all times while traveling in port. - Minors may not participate in a Field Program without their parent or caregiver. - Minors are not eligible to attend Field Classes. - Minors are to sit with their parent or caregiver while traveling on any mode of transportation on a Field Program.
+- Minors must be accompanied by a parent or caregiver at all times while traveling in port. - Minors may not participate in a Field Program without their parent or caregiver. - Field Program itineraries (content and pacing) are designed with undergraduate students as the primary audience.
+This is not always a good fit for everyone.
+Young children may not be permitted on some activities, and the SAS portal may not indicate each restriction.
+Any age, weight, or height restrictions for Field Programs will be communicated in the notes section of the program description. - Minors are not eligible to attend Field Classes unless otherwise formally registered for the course with which the field class is associated. - Minors are to sit with their parent or caregiver while traveling on any mode of transportation on a Field Program.
+They are also expected to share accommodations with parents or guardians on any overnight programming.